 If you’re looking for a long-term relationship, it’s crucial to be able to identify someone who isn’t in it for the long haul.
 Often, these types of people will leave after a short time or even just ghost you completely.
 They don’t mean any harm by it, as they just aren’t ready to commit to anything serious just yet.

-If this sounds like your current escort or past partner, here are some helpful hints on how to spot a relationship:
+If this sounds like your current Canberra escorts or past partners, here are some helpful hints on how to spot a relationship:

 Relationship Hoppers Are So Unlucky With Love